-- Pack It Up
+1) Pack It Up

 Whether you’re going green or just don’t have Styrofoam peanuts lying around, popcorn can help.
 It makes a great packing material.
 Think about it: is it really that much different than packing peanuts?
-It’s soft on the stuff you’re shipping, but tough enough to withstand the journey.
+It’s soft on the stuff you’re shipping but tough enough to withstand the journey.

-- Deck the Halls
+2) Deck the Halls

-If it’s around December, using popcorn in your decorations is a no brainer.
+If it’s around December, using popcorn in your decorations is a no-brainer.
 Round up some cranberries, string, and a blunt needle to make a popcorn garland.
 Popcorn wreaths are another great idea.
 And even if you’re not decorating for the holidays, you can still use garlands and wreaths.
 If you want to make them a little more festive, try dying the popcorn with food coloring or tempera paints.
 Wreaths and garlands are a great festive look all year round and can look adorable around your home during birthdays, holidays, and parties.

-- Work of Art
+3) Work of Art

 A great medium for all ages?
 You bet.
 Popcorn is fun to work with, especially for children because it’s fun.
 Plus, it’s easy for little ones to grip and if they put it in their mouth (which they tend to do with everything) it’s okay, after all, it’s only popcorn.
 Try making crafts that pertain to the year, season, or their favorite animals.
 If it’s during the winter, use popcorn on paper to create a snow scene.
-If they really like lions, nothing makes a fluffy mane like some left over popcorn.
+If they really like lions, nothing makes a fluffy mane like some leftover popcorn.
 You can dye it or let them paint right on the popcorn to get a different effect.

-- Recipes for Greatness
+4) Recipes for Greatness

-- For the Birds
+5) For the Birds

-You know who else likes popcorn?
+Do you know who else likes popcorn?
 Critters.
 Whether you leave a garland in a tree, sprinkle popcorn on the ground, or take it with you to the park, some lucky animal will enjoy it.
 Just be sure the popcorn is plain (no butter, salt, or other flavors or toppings) and only allow them to consume it in occasional small quantities.
 Popcorn should not be left out daily for animals to eat.
 Consider it a special treat.